arthur7373/linux-training/level2/2-5-SSH.md

 ## SSH

 **SSH** stands for ‘Secure SHell’.
-Today it's Client/Server-based de-facto stadard for network remote access.
+Today it's Client/Server-based de-facto standard for network remote access.
 SSH Clients are included in almost all Linux versions out of the box (recent versions of Windows also include SSH Client).